Jane Lubchenco: Fisheries

 In 2006, Congress re-authorized the Magnuson-Stevens Act (MSA), the regulatory law for the U.S. fisheries in federal waters.
 Sustainable fisheries are critical for ensuring sustainable coastal economies and livelihoods.
 Under the MSA, NOAA was directed to end overfishing by 2010 by having a management plan for each federally managed fishery.
 Lubchenco led NOAA's efforts to develop MSA management plans, which specify annual catch limits and accountability measures for each fishery.
 As of July 2011, in collaboration with the Fishery Management Councils in each region, NOAA completed this task.
 Lubchenco's support for limiting fishing in coastal communities led to some Congressmen calling for her resignation.[14, 16] Creating catch limits is often controversial, but thanks to these plans and their enforcement, overfishing is ending in U.S. waters and many depleted fisheries are recovering.
 According to NOAA, 2012 had the lowest number of stocks on the overfishing list and 32 stocks have been rebuilt since 2000, most within the last few years, creating more sustainable fishing opportunities and healthy ecosystems.
 In an email to NOAA employees, Lubchenco listed "ending over-fishing, rebuilding depleted stocks, and returning fishing to profitability" as a major accomplishment of NOAA during her tenure."

 Under Lubchenco's leadership, NOAA also pursued use of 'catch shares' as a viable fishery management tool for appropriate fisheries.
 Although catch shares have been used since 1990 in the U.S., scientific evidence about their merits suggests that the wider use of catch shares may benefit many other fisheries, making them once again profitable and sustainable.
 Science magazine quoted Lubchenco on catch shares, saying:

-Recent scientific analyses show us that fisheries managed with catch share programs perform better than fisheries managed with traditional tools.
-Even in the first years after implementation, catch share fisheries are stable, and even increase their productivity ...
-I see catch shares as the best way for many fisheries to both meet the Magnuson mandates and have healthy, profitable fisheries that are sustainable.